George Ancona: Career

 Over the years, he had hired and learned from many photographers, and he came to realize that they were having more fun than he was.
 In 1961, he stepped away from his agency job to take on work as a freelance photographer and cinematographer.
 At his loft studio on 3rd Avenue and 33rd Street, just below the dance studio of Merce Cunningham, he took on assignments for a wide range of clients, including Children’s Vogue, Charles Jourdan and Marlboro.
 As a cameraman, Ancona shot documentaries around the world, and did several early segments for Sesame Street, Big Blue Marble and other children's programs.
+In 1966 Ancona produced and directed a short film of artist Paul Hultberg, Reflections: the imagery of Paul Hultberg enamelist, that won a Cine Golden Eagle Award in 1967.

 From 1962 to 1970, Ancona moved his family to the Gate Hill Cooperative in Stony Point, NY, where they lived alongside multidisciplinary artists including John Cage, David Tudor, M.C.
 Richards and Stan Vanderbeek.
+The Ancona family moved into the home originally built by Paul Hultberg and occupied by the Hultberg family from 1956 to 1962.
 In 1989, Ancona and his family moved to Santa Fe, NM, where they immersed themselves in the city's culture and Spanish roots.
 He expanded his photography practice and was an active member of the arts community, garnering recognition from the New Mexico Book Association and received the City of Santa Fe Mayor's Award for Excellence in the Arts in 2014.